Cumbernauld and Kirkintilloch: 2005–2024 (Cumbernauld, Kilsyth and Kirkintilloch East)

-This constituency brings together areas from North Lanarkshire and East Dunbartonshire councils.
-The western, mostly rural, areas including Lennoxtown, Milton of Campsie, Twechar and the Campsie hills are joined in the east and south by the eastern wards from Kirkintilloch and the entire towns of Cumbernauld and Kilsyth.
+The new town of Cumbernauld is approximately 15 miles north-east of Glasgow.
+This constituency brought together areas from North Lanarkshire and East Dunbartonshire councils.
+The western, mostly rural, areas including Lennoxtown, Milton of Campsie, Twechar and the Campsie Fells were joined in the east and south by eastern parts Kirkintilloch and the entire towns of Cumbernauld and Kilsyth.
 These two latter areas formed one constituency prior to the 2000 review.

-The new town of Cumbernauld is approximately 15 miles north-east of Glasgow.
+2024–present (Cumbernauld and Kirkintilloch)

-The electoral divisions used in this constituency are:
+Further to the 2023 review of Westminster constituencies, the newly named constituency comprises the following wards or part wards: